 You can find a full list of available payment methods and corresponding regions here.
 Similarly, a wide range of fiat currencies are accepted; you can find the current list of fiat currencies accepted by Invity's providers here, though not all providers may accept all currencies.

 Start Trezor Suite and connect your device.
-Once connected and unlocked, click on 'Accounts' and choose the account you wish to trade with; then click the green Trade button in the menu bar:
+Once connected and unlocked, choose the account you wish to trade with; then click the green Trade button in the menu bar:

 You will then be presented the with Trade menu, with the Buy tab selected by default:

 Here you can convert your local fiat currency into digital assets.

 Once you've decided how much you want to spend, click on the Compare offers button: